x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 # in this case dir() returns the local namespace for the module, but what is local to the module is global to another part of the module's code
 ```

+*NOTE*:
-#### Unlike other languages, variables created inside of a Conditional, or Loop are accessible outside of that construct.
+> Unlike other languages, variables created inside of a Conditional, or Loop are accessible outside of that construct.

-Conditionals
+`Conditionals`
 ```python
 #if example
 if(False):